 CARBON NEUTRAL TRANSPORT

-Transport is necessary to move people and goods around the planet, so long as it is carbon neutral.
+Transport is necessary to move people and goods around Planet A. So long as it is carbon neutral we can afford travel.
 We have the technology today for such infrastructure and vehicles.
 What is missing is the political and industrial incentives to change, despite the fact that there is no Planet B.

 In 1995 the UK Department of Trade and Industry (SMART Awards) refused to seed fund an energy storage system based on cartridges, saying that there was no future for batteries in electric vehicles.
 Is it no wonder that we are now heading from the Holocene Age into the Anthropocene Age - full speed ahead.